jessepav/lacygoill-wiki-backup/python/Glossary.md

 ##
 ## set

-Unordered collection of immutable and unique objects.
+Unordered collection of unique objects.

 Contrary to a list or a tuple  which are surrounded by resp. square brackets and parentheses, a set is surrounded by curly brackets.